ip-tools/minesoft-patbase-client/README.rst

-The Minesoft PatBase API is a modern REST API with advanced functionality to create individual software solutions, for powerful data retrieval and for integration with federated search engines and in-house corporate applications.
+The Minesoft PatBase API is a modern REST API with advanced functionality to create individual software solutions, for powerful data retrieval and for integrating with federated search engines as well as in-house corporate applications.

 For more details, see also the blog article `Minesoft API to access big patent data`_.